remotesensinginfo/arcsi/doc/source/about.rst

 **What does ARCSI do?**

-The aim of ARCSI is to provide as automatic as possible method of generating Analysis Ready Data (ARD).
+The aim of ARCSI is to provide as automatic as possible method of generating atmospherically correct optical satellite imagery.

 **Is this free software?**